 Recognizing the limitations of Single Source Attribution, marketers and analysts have developed more sophisticated Multi-Touch Attribution Models.
 These models acknowledge that customers often engage with multiple touchpoints before deciding.

-Multi-Touch Attribution attempts to distribute credit across these various touchpoints, reflecting customer journeys’ complex and non-linear nature.
+Multi-Touch Attribution attempts to distribute credit across these various touchpoints, reflecting the complex and non-linear nature of customer journeys.

 1. Linear Attribution

-Linear Attribution assigns equal credit to each touchpoint in the customer journey.
+Linear Attribution distributes equal credit to every touchpoint in the customer journey.
 In this model, all touchpoints are considered to have an equal influence on the final conversion.
 It provides a more balanced view of the customer journey than Single Source Attribution.

 Pros Of Linear Attribution: